B i o g r a p h y

 Foto: Ana Val

-Her main focus is stage dance between 1700 and 1830.
-Her first bigger dance production with her company Chorea Basileae was 'The sleeping Beauty' (2016), next one followed in as a co-production with Freunde Alter Musik Basel with the title 'Von Königen, Göttern und Dämonen' on the saga of king Arthur.
-In 2019 she is staging and performing Händel's Terpsichore (ZBO Zürich, and in Potsdamer Festspielen Sanssouci) and a ballet pantomime 'Die neunte Muse'.
-She joined the dance company Il corpo barocco for the production of Merope (Innsbrucker Festspiele), directed by Sigrid T'Hooft, in summer 2019.
+With her company Chorea Basileae she mounted several productions: 'The sleeping Beauty' (2016), a co-production with FAMB Basel 'Von Königen, Göttern und Dämonen' on the saga of king Arthur(2018), Händel's Terpsichore (ZBO Zürich, and Potsdamer Festspielen Sanssouci) and a ballet pantomime 'Die neunte Muse' (2019).
+In 2019 she joined the dance company Il corpo barocco for the production of Merope (Innsbrucker Festspiele), directed by Sigrid T'Hooft.